apache/trafficcontrol/docs/source/api/v2/servers_id_deliveryservices.rst

 	| replace | Yes      | Must be a 1, true, 0, or false.
 Although this query parameter is required, it is unused. |
 	+---------+----------+------------------------------------------------------------------------------------------+

-The request body is an array of IDs of delivery services that you want to assign to the server.
+The request body is an array of IDs of :term:`Delivery Services` that you want to assign to the server.
 The array can be empty, but it must be provided.

 .. code-block:: http
 	:caption: Request Example